-Sunday School is no longer offered during the 10:00 am worship service due to Covid-19.
+Sunday School is offered during the 10:00 am worship service.

 With the beginning of the new school year, the Deanery of Waterloo started Hello Church: Church in a Bag program addressing the needs of Sunday school children and their parents.
 As we adjust to life in the pandemic, it has become clear that social distancing requirements will most likely keep many of our Sunday Schools closed for the coming year.